A dark and exotic literary war thriller.

 It is Edward’s thousandth origami crane.

 Bel carries the letter to the balcony of her room in Lucky Guest House and opens her laptop on the table before beginning to read.
 She tightens her kimono around her and touches the metal back of the seat, in Bangkok’s afternoon shade it is just cool enough to sit down.
-She pauses for a moment to listen, assessing the proximity of a renewed volley of gunfire; it comes from inside the red-zone near Lumphini Park, a stronghold of the red-shirts, Thailand’s rural, working poor.
+She pauses for a moment to listen, assessing the proximity of a renewed volley of gunfire; it comes from inside the red-zone near Lumphini Park, a stronghold of the red-shirt protestors, Thailand’s rural, working poor.
 It was stormed by the Royal Thai Army a couple of hours previously, fourteen have died so far today.
 Bangkok’s ongoing battle for democracy is merciless and has seen the death toll rising daily on both sides.
 Bel checks Twitter for verification: the violence is close but as yet of no immediate concern.
 Today, the past is of greater threat.

 It must be rewritten.